-1. Loosen the retaining screw of the cover using a Phillips screwdriver.
+1. Loosen the retaining screw of the cover using a screwdriver.

-NOTE: Do not fully remove this screw.
+NOTE: DO NOT fully remove this screw.

-- 2. Fold the saw blade guard upwards until the saw blade guard is above the flange screw. - 3.
-Insert the hex key supplied in the flange screw.
+Fold the saw blade guard upwards until the saw blade guard is above the retaining screw.

+3. Insert the hex key supplied in the retaining screw.
-- 4. Push the saw shaft lock and slowly rotate the flange screw using the hex key in clockwise direction. - The saw shaft lock engages after no more than one rotation.

-WARNING: NEVER PUSH THE BLADE LOCK IN WHEN THE MOTOR IS RUNNING.

-- 5. Remove the flange screw and outer flange. - 6.
-Remove the blade from the inner flange. - 7.
-Carefully clean the flange screw, outer flange and inner flange. - 8.
-Fit a new saw blade in reverse order. - Please note that spare blades are available from your CLARKE dealer. - Make sure that all parts are perfectly clean and the blade teeth point down at the front. - Every time that you change the saw blade, check to see that it spins freely in the table insert in both perpendicular and 45° angle settings. - 9.
-Before continuing your work make sure that all safety devices are in good working condition.
+- 4. Depress the blade lock and slowly rotate the retaining screw using the hex key in clockwise direction. - The blade lock engages after no more than one rotation - WARNING: NEVER PUSH THE BLADE LOCK IN WHEN THE MOTOR IS RUNNING. - 5.
+Remove the screw and outer blade retaining disc. - 6.
+Remove the blade from the shaft. - 7.
+Carefully clean the retaining screw/outer and inner disc. - 8.
+Fit the new saw blade in reverse order. - Make sure that all parts are perfectly clean and the blade teeth point down at the front. - Every time that you change the saw blade, check to see that it spins freely in the table insert in both perpendicular and 45° angle settings. - 9.
+Before continuing to work make sure that all guards are in good working condition.